-1. A phobia is an intens e fear about something that might be harmful (such as height, snakes) a. true b. false 2.
-Useful interventions for adolescent mental disorders include BOTH psychological and pharmacologic treatment. a. true b. false 3.
-Mental distress can occur in someone who has a mental disorder. a. true b. false 4.
-Stigma against the mentally ill is uncommon in Canada. a. true b. false 5. .
-Substance abuse is commonly found together with a mental disorder. a. true b. false 6.
-The most common mental disorders in teenage girls are eating nental disorders in teenage girls are eating disorders. a. true b. false 7.
-The stresses of being a teenager are a major factor leading to adolesce g a teenager are a major factor leading to adolescent suicide. a. true b. false 8.
-Three of the strongest risk factors for teen suicide are: romantic br parents, and school failure. · a. true b. false 9.
-Schizophrenia is a split personality. olit personality. a. true b. false 10.
-A depressed mood that lasts for a month or longer in a teenager is very co should not be confused with a clinical depression that may require profess a. true b. false 11.
-Teen suicide rates ha ave decreased over the last decade in North America. a truo h falso
+1. A phobia is an intensetc.) e fear about something that might be harmful (such as heights, snakes

+a. true b. false

+2. Useful interventions for adolescent mental disorders include BOTH psychological and pharmacologic treatment.

+a. true b. false

+3. Mental distress can occur in someone who has a mental disorder.

+a. true b. false

+4. Stigma against the mentally ill is uncommon in Canada.

+a. true b. false

+5. Substance abuse is commonly paired with a mental disorder.

+a. true b. false

+6. The most common mental disorders in teenage girls are eating disorders.

+a. true b. false

+7. The stresses of being a teenager are a major factor leading to adolescent suicide.

+a. true b. false

+8. Three of the strongest risk factors for teen suicide are: romantic breakup, conflict with parents, and school failure.

+a. true b. false

+9. Schizophrenia is a split personality.

+a. true b. false

+10. A depressed mood that lasts for a month or longer in a teenager is very common and should not be confused with a clinical depression that may require professional help.

+a. true b. false

+11. Teen suicide rates have decreased over the last decade in North America.

+a. true b. false